 Analysis: The feedback indicates that the products provided by the Fund are both meaningful and relevant to the recipients and are assisting to provide additional support to members that are experiencing challenging and complex personal circumstances.
-Furthermore, the increased range of loan products are noted as an important resource for Command, when providing assistance options to their members.
-However, it is noted that some feedback indicates increases to loan amounts or greater flexibility on loan use might be worth investigating.
+Furthermore, the increased range of loan products are identified as an important resource for Command, when providing assistance options to their members.